If you've never made bagels before, I hope this post gives you the confidence you need to give them a go. If I can do it, so can you!

 Have you ever made your own bagels?
-If you have, kudos to you!
+If so, kudos to you!

 Seriously.
 I'm impressed.
 The thought of making homemade bagels never even crossed my mind until recently...as in a month ago.